-In this way, no matter the layout of the input data or structure of the evolved program, a valid numerical output can be guaranteed, even if we must sacrifice some interpretability to get there.
+In this way, no matter the value of the input data or structure of the evolved program, a valid numerical output can be guaranteed, even if we must sacrifice some interpretability to get there.

 If you define your own functions, you will need to guard for this as well.
 The

 functions.make_function() factory function will perform some basic checks

 on your function to ensure it will guard against the most common invalid

 Another requirement of a successful GP run is called sufficiency.
 Basically, can this problem be solved to an adequate degree with the functions and variables available (i.e., are the functions and inputs sufficient for the given problem).